-- .5 3 units, .5 3 hours lecture, 1.5 9 hours laboratory (P/ NP) - Open-entry/open-exit course - Course may be repeated two times for a maximum of 9 units.
-Students with learning disabilities may exceed repeat limits with prior Disability Services Program Counselor approval.
+- .5 3 units, .5 3 hours lecture, 1.5 9 hours laboratory (P/ NP) - Course may be repeated as necessary per Title 5, Sec 56029.

 Systematic approach to understanding principles of learning for all academic disciplines: Effective study techniques to give confidence in coping with the college environment; psychological awareness and self-esteem.
 4930.14